 Vacant or sparsely occupied properties present unique challenges because they lack the day- to-day activity that naturally mitigates common hazards.
-For example, a largely unoccupied building may be prone to unauthorised access or malicious damage.
-Isolating or not continuing to maintain sprinkler systems leaves the building exposed to a potentially severe fire while a reduced security presence may result in an increased risk of intrusion or arson.
+For example, reducing or shutting off heat to the building leaves pipes subject to freezing and bursting.
+Draining sprinkler systems leaves the building exposed to a potentially severe fire.
+A reduced security presence may result in an increased risk of intrusion or arson.

-There is a danger that routine risk management programs and maintenance protocols are deferred.
+There is a risk that routine risk management programs and maintenance protocols are deferred.
 This may result in the potential for incidents having an increased frequency or severity of loss.